ssp21/ssp21-spec/ssp21.md

 * Mode specification and key derivation (1-RTT)
     * The initiator sends a *Handshake Begin Request* message specifying the the *TrustMode* and *CryptoSpec*.
-    * The responder replies with a *Handshake Begin Reply* message or a *HandshakeErrorReply*
+    * The responder replies with a *Handshake Begin Reply* message or a *Handshake Error Reply*
     * Both parties derive session keys according to the procedure specified by the initiator

 * Authentication and optional data transfer (1-RTT)
-    * The initiator sends a *SessionData* message with nonce equal to zero.
+    * The initiator sends a *Session Data* message with nonce equal to zero.
-    * The responder authenticates the message and replies with a *SessionData* message with nonce equal to zero.
+    * The responder authenticates the message and replies with a *Session Data* message with nonce equal to zero.

-These initial *SessionData* messages with nonce equal to zero are syntactically identical to other *SessionData* messages, however, the following differences apply:
+These initial *Session Data* messages with nonce equal to zero are syntactically identical to other *Session Data* messages, however, the following differences apply:

 * The nonce of zero identifies that they are a special case, and are processed according to special rules.
-* A responder may reply to an initiator's initial *SessionData* message with a *HandshakeErrorReply*.
+* A responder may reply to an initiator's initial *Session Data* message with a *Handshake Error Reply*.

 Because of their special status and processing rules, we define aliases for these messages:

-* A *SessionData* message with a nonce equal to zero sent by an initiator is called a *SessionAuthRequest* message.
+* A *Session Data* message with a nonce equal to zero sent by an initiator is called a *Session Auth Request* message.

-* A *SessionData* message with a nonce equal to zero sent by a responder is called a *SessionAuthReply* message.
+* A *Session Data* message with a nonce equal to zero sent by a responder is called a *Session Auth Reply* message.

 These aliases do not define new wire-level message types.
 That are purely used as a shorthand for the purpose of specification.
-Implementations will want to direct parsed *SessionData* messages to the correct handler if the nonce is zero or greater than zero.
-A *SessionData* message for a previously authenticated session shall always use a nonce greater than zero, whereas the session authentication messages shall always use a nonce equal to zero.
+Implementations will want to direct parsed *Session Data* messages to the correct handler if the nonce is zero or greater than zero.
+A *Session Data* message for a previously authenticated session shall always use a nonce greater than zero, whereas the session authentication messages shall always use a nonce equal to zero.

 Initiators and responders may optionally transfer user data in these messages.
 This mechanism effectively makes the